brakmic/TroAPI/README.md

 Having a lot of valuable information is only a single brick in a much greater structure.
 The information must be free of any kind lock-in like format, vendor (iPhone, Android), form-factor (screen-size, resolution etc.).
-This is the reason this project uses only those languages and technologies that do not impose any kind of restrictions on the developer and/or future user of these services.
+This is the reason this project uses only those languages and technologies that do not impose any kind of restrictions on developers and/or future users of the platform.

 This projects relies heavily on following OpenSource projects, technologies & formats: